socalledsound/electro2022/src/features/assignments/assignments_markdown/day10.workshop.md

 # 7 ok now it's your turn.

 Use beginShape and endShape to make a nifty shape or shapes with vertexes -- and throw in some noise if you feel like it!
 See if you can add that new shape to the game/animation that you started making in the last assignment, or start over your new shape.
+You may want to use Array.from() to generate your points!
+Try some stuff and see what happens.